-Each camper will be required to arrive at camp with 7 clean face masks and 2 ziplock bags (for storage of clean/used masks).
+Each camper should arrive at camp with multiple clean face masks to be worn in the event of multiple positive cases at camp.
+Please send masks along with 2 ziplock bags (for storage of clean/used masks).

 If campers are unable to wear masks for medical or other grounds protected by the Human Rights Code, mask exemption requests will be considered on a case-by-case basis and will need to be approved by Pine prior to camp.